CMS-Enterprise/easi-app/docs/adr/0009-logging-platform.md

 Chosen Alternative: *AWS built-in tooling*

-**Why do this?**
+AWS provides common tooling for logging of infrastructure services.
+Cloudwatch and S3 are common endpoints to send both metrics and logs into.
+We can use Cloudwatch to create dashboards and we can use Athena we would be able to create dashboards and explore the data.
+Additionally we can manage the configuration of these tools in Terraform alongside the configuration for the infrastructure we define in Terraform.

 ## Pros and Cons of the Alternatives

 ### *AWS built-in tooling*

-AWS provides common configurations for logging of infrastructure services.
-Cloudwatch and S3 are common endpoints to send both metrics and logs into and using Cloudwatch and Athena...
-Athena makes it pretty easy to/

 * `+` Configuration is built into the infrastructure platform
 * `+` Truss has internal experience with these tools
 * `+` Can be configured in Terraform
 * `+` Can easily be adapted for application logs
 * `-` Minor latency in logs being indexed
-* `-` Thing
+* `-` Cloudwatch configuration can be a bit limited

 ### *ELK stack*